Azure/APICenter-Portal-Starter/README.md

 1. Create a new **Static Web App**.
 2. Select **GitHub** as the **Source**.
-3. Select the **GitHub organization, repository, and branch** containing the API Center Portal.
-Note: You must fork the API Center Portal repository to your own personal account or organization and select this repository.
+3. Select the **GitHub organization, repository, and branch** containing the API Center portal.
+Note: You must fork the API Center portal repository to your own personal account or organization and select this repository.
 4. Select **React** as the **Build Presets**.
 5. Enter **/** as the **App location**.
 6. Enter **dist** as the **Output location**.
 7. Click **Create**.
 A GitHub workflow file will be committed to the repository selected in Step #3, and deployment to your Static Web App with GitHub Actions will begin.
 It may take up to five minutes to see your changes published.

-To view your API Center Portal running on Static Web Apps, click **View app in browser** from the **Overview** tab in the Static Web App resource you created in Azure portal.
+To view your API Center portal running on Static Web Apps, click **View app in browser** from the **Overview** tab in the Static Web App resource you created in Azure portal.

 ## Contributing